-On September 11th, 2001, four airliners, including two Boeing 757s and two Boeing 767s, were taken control of by 19 hijackers.
+On September 11th, 2001, four commercial airliners, including two Boeing 757s and two Boeing 767s, were taken control of by 19 hijackers.
 Two planes left Boston's Logan Airport and subsequently crashed into the North and South Towers of the World Trade Center early that morning.
 One plane left Washington Dulles International Airport in Virginia and crashed into the Pentagon.
 Another plane left Newark International Airport in New Jersey and crashed into the ground near Shanksville, Pennsylvania after passengers revolted.
-Within hours of the crash of two planes into the World Trade Center buildings, both North and South towers completely collapsed at 9:59 a.m. and 10:28 a.m. respectively, ultimate resulting in the death of 2,996 people, including 2,977 victims and 19 hijackers.
+Within hours of the crash of two planes into the World Trade Center buildings, both the North and South towers completely collapsed at 9:59 a.m. and 10:28 a.m., ultimately resulting in the death of 2,996 people, including 2,977 victims and 19 hijackers.

 News Media Coverage

 Media coverage was intense during the attacks and aftermath, beginning moments after the first crash into the World Trade Center.
 CNN was the first channel to break the news of the attacks, with anchor Carol Lin entering into the middle of a commercial at 8:49 a.m.
 (ET):

 All-day, non-stop live coverage, alternating among New York, the Washington area, Pennsylvania, and elsewhere, was offered by most major U.S. news organizations.
 On September 12th, 2001, images of the 9/11 attacks were printed on the front pages of 145 news publications across 19 countries.
 The Internet Archive established a library of television news coverage of the September 11th attacks.